godot-rust/book/src/toolchain/godot-version.md

 ```

 You can also explicitly set the current minor version (the same as the default).
 This has the advantage that you keep that compatibility,
-even once gdext starts targeting a newer version by default.
+even once godot-rust starts targeting a newer version by default.

 ```admonish note title="Mutual exclusivity"
 Only one `api-*` feature can be active at any time.